-I. PC 222: Drugging a Victim to Commit a Felony
+PC 222: Drugging a Victim to Commit a Felony- What You Need to Know

 Legal Definition: “Every person guilty of administering to another any chloroform, ether, laudanum, or any controlled substance, anesthetic, or intoxicating agent, with intent thereby to enable or assist himself or herself or any other person to commit a felony, is guilty of a felony punishable by imprisonment…”

-- You administering some kind of controlled substance or other kinds of intoxicating substance to another;
+- You administered a controlled substance or an intoxicating substance to someone.

-- You did so with the intent to enable or assist yourself to commit a crime against that now unconscious victim;
+- You did so with the intent of aiding yourself in committing a crime against that person while they were unconscious.

-A conviction for Spousal Rape under PC 222 is a felony in California.
-If you are convicted of Drugging a Victim with the Intent to Commit a Felony, you could be sentenced to upwards of 16 months, 2 or 3 years in a State Prison.
-You would be required to serve at least 50% of that time in custody.
-Also, as stated above, this is a charge in addition to any other felony charge you accomplished after drugging the victim.
-You could possibly be required to register as a Sex Offender if a Judge were to determine that the crime was sexually motivated by you when you committed it.
+Facing a felony conviction for Spousal Rape under PC 222 in California?
+Beware of the potential consequences.
+If found guilty of Drugging a Victim with the Intent to Commit a Felony, you could be sentenced to up to 16 months, 2 or 3 years in a State Prison.
+However, it doesn’t end there.
+In addition to other felony charges related to drugging the victim, you could be required to register as a Sex Offender if the judge determines the crime was sexually motivated.

 - Statute of Limitations